awaris123/pnhs-flask-tut/README.md

 # pnhs-flask-tut
-A flask tutorial for PNHS students
+An appliction development tutorial for PNHS students

+for the flask web app demo go to branch "flask-app-intro"